 Ian has an Honours degree in Economics from London University and has had a distinguished career in Business and Education at universities, high schools and senior colleges including Curtin University and The University of Western Australia.

-Ian brings a varied and accomplished business background with 17 years’ experience as Director of a successful building company.
+Ian brings a varied and accomplished business background with over 20 years’ experience as Executive Director of a successful building company.

-Ian joined ADFA in 2009 and has figured prominently in assisting ADFA to achieve DGR status and DFAT accreditation, and is looking forward to the challenges of sustaining ADFA’s unique position as a high quality charity and its wonderful record of assisting people in Africa.
+Ian joined ADFA in 2009 and was invited to join the Board in 2011.
+He has been assisting ADFA in financial management and in achieving and maintaining DGR status and DFAT accreditation.
+He is looking forward to the challenges of sustaining ADFA’s unique position as a high quality charity and its wonderful record of assisting people in Africa.

 Graeme brings to the board a wealth of experience in shipping, transport and logistics.

-Graeme is the director of a renowned WA shipping company and brings a wealth of experience having been involved in all facets of the logistic chain from operations, sales and management.
+Graeme was a director of a renowned WA shipping company and brings a broad spectrum of experience having been involved in all facets of the logistic chain from operations, sales and management.